Blog Product ManagementProduct Management Process: The 2025 Guide

 Prioritization frameworks are one of the best tools for enhancing your product management process.

-PMs are constantly asked to compare different projects.
+Product managers are constantly asked to compare different projects.
 If you can standardize this process with a framework, you unlock benefits like:

 - Improved decision-making

-- Better communication with stakeholders
+- Better communication with key stakeholders

 - Reduced bias and subjectivity

-- Clearer understanding of trade-offs between projects
+- A clearer understanding of trade-offs between projects

-One of the most common areas this comes into play is feature prioritization.
-With a framework in place, it’s easier to determine which features are “most important” based on your users and business goals (or whatever criteria you choose).
+One of the most common areas in which this comes into play is feature prioritization.
+With a framework in place, itâs easier to determine which features and product ideas are âmost importantâ based on your users and business goals (or whatever criteria you choose).

-a) Value vs. Effort
+a) Value vs. effort

-In the example above, you’re looking at a feature request that’s difficult to build and not especially valuable.
+In the example above, youâre looking at a feature request thatâs difficult to build and not especially valuable because it doesn't align with the product roadmap and the overall vision.

-It falls into the “Avoid” quadrant, which means it’s probably not worth pursuing at this time since we have a request in the “Easy Wins” quadrant to work on.
+It falls into the âAvoidâ quadrant, which means itâs probably not worth pursuing at this time since we have a request in the âEasy Winsâ quadrant to work on.

 b) RICE